WRTL 'Pathfinder' 2400

 Lantern acquired in October 2005.

-WRTL/Industria join the 'curious lantern name' group with this amenity fitting, though I suppose that the name is quite appropriate - after all, the light emitted from the lantern could help someone to find a path!
-This example was removed from a Housing Association column in Bembridge Drive, Alvaston, and was replaced with two 150 W metal halide floodlights in order to provide improved colour rendering and brightness for some nearby CCTV cameras.
+WRTL/Industria join the 'curious lantern name' group with this amenity fitting, though I suppose that the name is quite appropriate - after all, the light emitted from the lantern could help someone to find a path, given that the lantern is designed for use as a footpath lantern, and not as a general street light.
+This example was removed from a Housing Association column in Bembridge Drive, Alvaston, and was replaced with two 150 W metal halide floodlights, in order to provide improved colour rendering and brightness for some nearby CCTV cameras.

 Probably the most noticeable feature of this lantern is the prismatic refractor bowl, which has several different patterns moulded into it to ensure maximum light output.
 The lantern was installed in August 2002 according to a date on the inside of the canopy.

 The canopy is held in place with a small plate located on its underside.
 Once this is removed, a small anti-clockwise turn releases it, and then to completely remove it, it simply needs to be lifted off.

 Notice the small black flies in the recess where the column fits - there were more in the lantern itself as the sealing gland around the cable had not been tightened when the lantern was installed.
 Luckily, the lantern is very easy to clean, and so they were gone in no time!

 The gear tray is held in the centre of the lantern by four lugs that push into spaces on the bowl.

 The lantern was powered up on Saturday, 11th March 2006.
 The prismatic bowl contorted the light pattern in just about every conceivable way!
 The SS11N minicell was found to be faulty, and so was changed for a SELC 849.

 Testing the lantern with my energy monitoring device revealed the following results: